getodk/web-forms/README.md

 ### Packages

-> [!NOTE]
-> Comprehensive usage and development instructions are coming soon!
-For now, you can see each package's README.
-Please be sure to run `yarn` commands from the project root.

 - [web-forms](/packages/web-forms): form-filling frontend built with Vue
 - [xforms-engine](/packages/xforms-engine): implementation of the [ODK XForms specification](https://getodk.github.io/xforms-spec/)
 - [xpath](/packages/xpath): XPath evaluator with ODK XForms extensions
 - [scenario](/packages/scenario): engine client used to express tests on forms

-We use [Volta](https://volta.sh/) to ensure consistent `node` and `yarn` versions.
-Published packages are available [on NPM](https://www.npmjs.com/search?q=getodk).

-Run the preview with `yarn workspace @getodk/web-forms dev`.

 ## Project status